 In late 2015 we made a decision to better prepare us as a family unit for the future.

-Well briefly for a 5 day trip for a job interview. (on day 2 the email arrived confirming I was unsuccessful in my application)
+Well briefly for a 5 day trip to Dublin for a job interview. (on day 2 the email arrived confirming I was unsuccessful in my application)

 Had an extensive knowledge of the country, culture, way of life? ..um again, nope.

 Something led us here though, Faith and knowing it was all going to work out.

-Presented in recognition of service to the public of Hertfordshire.
+It was presented in recognition of service to the public of Hertfordshire.

-Service to others has always been important to me.
+Helping and serving others has always been important to me.

-I could have returned to the UK as a Police Officer but the nagging feeling of wanting to start my own online business and create life proactively was always there.
+I could have returned to the UK as a cop, but the feeling of wanting to start something online and create life proactively was always there.

-THE DAILY GRIND HITS BONE
+THE DAILY GRIND HIT THE BONE

 Awake at 5 am to drive two hours to be at a location for 7 am.